wacncontent/CustomizeTool/addCommentOutput/articles/search/search-dev-case-study-whattopedia.md

 First, by keeping the web site source code in TFS Online, we know that if the site goes down, we can rebuild it by republishing from TFS.

 Subscriber data in Azure SQL Database is the most sensitive asset.
-We back this up using the built-in feature (see [Azure SQL Database Backup and Restore](http://msdn.microsoft.com/library/azure/jj650016.aspx)).
+We back this up using the built-in feature (see [Azure SQL Database Backup and <!-- deleted by customization Restore](http://msdn.microsoft.com/zh-cn/library/azure/jj650016.aspx)) --><!-- keep by customization: begin --> Restore](http://msdn.microsoft.com/library/azure/jj650016.aspx)) <!-- keep by customization: end -->.
 The backup schedule is full database backup once a week, differential database backups once a day, and transaction log backups every 5 minutes.
 Given the size of the data, this solution is more than adequate for our immediate and projected data volumes.

 Third, we store image and video files in Azure BLOB storage.
 We are still evaluating the ultimate backup plan for this data, considering Cloudberry Explorer for Azure as a potential solution.
 For now, we use a WebJob to copy images and videos to another location.